Last Updated on January 11, 2024

 Just watch out for the pigeons– they love the stuff too, and certainly aren’t shy about trying to steal your food.

-Man’ouché also sells falafel wraps, kebab and a variety of other Lebanese specialties for takeaway.
+Man’ouché’s menu also includes falafel wraps, kebab and a variety of other Lebanese specialties for takeaway.
 The quality, in our experience, is excellent.

 - Address: 62 rue Rambuteau, 3rd arrondissement